stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Yes, exactly.

 [[35:37]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2137s) **Bob:**
 Basically, because the good actors were, you know, staying on shore and trying to work through the thing and get to a resolution.

-Whereas all the baddies are just like, yeah, we're out of here.
+Whereas all the baddies are just like, "yeah, we're out of here.
 We're not serving US people.

-Right, we're scum away.
-We're not even going to make any effort to be compliant of anything and you can't get us, you know.
+Right, we'll scam away.
+We're not even going to make any effort to be compliant of anything and you can't get us", you know.

 So it was almost by definition that the good actors were the ones that got whacked because they stayed around to get whacked and kept coming back for more and more whacking until, you know, the whacking ceased eventually.

 But yeah, I mean, I think another crazy thing is I think we're going to have masses of ICOs like tons and tons of them coming up.